libertyernie/vba-wii/readme.txt

 Borders will only be loaded from the game itself when the emulator is running in Super Game Boy mode, and the border setting in Emulation settings is set to "From game (SGB only)".
 (You can also use the Emulation settings menu to force SGB mode even for Game Boy Color games.)
+If the borders folder exists, but no border for the game is present, the loaded Super Game Boy border will be written to a .png file, which can be loaded later in "From .png file" mode.

 In addition, if the borders folder exists but there is no border for the game, the first border loaded from the game will be written to a PNG file so it can